jdkandersson/OpenAlchemy/docs/source/technical_details/column_modifiers.rst

           type: string
           x-index: true

-This applies an index on the *name* property making queries that filter by name faster.
+This applies an index on the *name* property so that queries filtering by name are faster.

 .. _composite-index: